PFGimenez/poirot/README.md

 Go into the directory `poirot`.

-Finally, install Poirot: `opam pin poirot .` and then `opam install .`
+Finally, install Poirot: `opam install .`

 ## Use the library in your own project